tsonika/intro-ngs-manuals/docs/modules/btp-module-chip-seq/chip-seq.md

 -   Download both sample and background files in FASTA format.
 Right click and choose: ’Save the link as...’ ![image](images/Trawler3.PNG)

+!!! note "Question"
     Which motif was found to be the most similar to your motif?

+??? "**Answer**"
+    !!! success "Answer"
         Sox2

 ### Optional: Motif discovery with RSAT peak-motif